rdagumampan/yuniql-web/content/docs/get-started.md

 +++
 title = "Get started!"
 description = "Kick-start your database devops with yuniql CLI.
 Done in 10 mins max." bref = "Yuniql allows developers, data engineers and DBAs to run migration steps from CLI, Azure DevOps and Docker.
 This is an express guide to using yuniql CLI.
-Run these commands line by line via Command Prompt (CMD)." weight = 2 draft = false toc = false
+Run these commands line by line via Command Prompt (CMD) or Powershell." weight = 2 draft = false toc = false